ameliagmz/Paradigms_PRA2/README.md

 #### Outputs:
 - Plots: A graph comparing the Mean Episode Returns of IQL vs. CQL over time.
 - Logs: CSV files containing raw return data.
-- Video: A .gif (or .mp4) recording of the trained agents acting in the environment, saved to the working directory.
+- Video: A `.gif` recording of the trained agents acting in the environment, saved to the working directory.